BAK2K3/CIRPG/README.md

 widths](https://getbootstrap.com/docs/5.0/layout/breakpoints/).
 All features
 have been developed with all viewports in mind, therefore each page has had an adaptive and dynamic structure implemented.

+## Future Feature Considerations

+#### Additional Actions in Battle

+Currently during a battle, users have the choice of attacking or retreating.
+While the element of evasion (calculated by the opponents defence/HP) allows unpredictable gameplay, and keeps content exciting, future expansions to the project could see the inclusion of additional actions or features to the battle,
+including:

+-   Critical Hits (Attack rate multiplied by a random % under certain conditions)
+-   Riposte (Character Defends, and attacks the next turn at a multiplied value).

+Given how the battle script has been implemented, this would be a simple addition to both the interface and the script.

+#### Level Progression Transparency

+As it currently stands, users must visit their profile to see their progress between levels, unless they level up between battles.
+Future updates would see this progress being communicated to the user after every battle, including the amount XP earned for each win.
+This was not implemented to the post-battle screen due to time constraints, however I understand the importance of such gameplay mechanics being communicated to the user without a user trying to obtain this information.

+#### Enhanced Emails

+Currently, emails are sent to users (for account activation and premium upgrade confirmation) contain basic unformatted text.
+Future updates would see this content being created in html, so as to provide a better user experience for the user and to instil further trust in the brand.

+#### Transparent Statistics

+One of the primary mechanics of a battle is the probability of either a character or opponent evading an attack.
+While this information is available in the How To page, a future update would see this stat being added as an additional parameter within the battle view in order to contribute to transparency and aid a user’s understanding of the core gameplay mechanics without having to find this information out themselves.

+#### Sound Design

+Given the nature of the project, and the association games have with sound and sound design, a future content update would see the inclusion of atmospheric music sound effects.
+This was a “like-to-have” feature, but unfortunately was not considered further following the initial planning stages due to the scope of the project and limited timescales available.